Kaktushose/jda-commands/wiki/docs/interactions/commands.md

 ## Context Commands
 Both types of context commands are defined by the same <com.github.kaktushose.jda.commands.annotations.interactions.Command>
 annotation.
-The first parameter must always be a <com.github.kaktushose.jda.commands.dispatching.events.interactions.CommandEvent>.
+The first parameter must always be a <CommandEvent>.
 The name and other metadata of the command is passed to the annotation.

 ### Message Context
-For message context commands the second method parameter must be a <net.dv8tion.jda.api.entities.Message>
+For message context commands the second method parameter must be a <Message>
 and the `type` must be <net.dv8tion.jda.api.interactions.commands.Command.Type#MESSAGE>.
 ```java
 @Command(value = "Delete this message", type = Command.Type.MESSAGE)